 There is no set price for dental implants because the cost is determined by several factors, such as the number of teeth being treated, additional procedures, and your insurance coverage.
 We provide you with an estimate during your initial consultation and discuss the cost of each phase of your treatment.
 We work on your behalf with your insurance company to lower the amount you need to pay out-of-pocket.
 We will work with you to keep your new smile affordable.

 If you still have questions about dental implants, we are more than happy to provide you with the answers you need.
-Contact our office today to schedule a consultation.
+Contact our dental office today to schedule a consultation.